Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Context-Aware Conformal Prediction

 The covariate vector $x_t$ (same for $x_\tau$) is then formed by concatenating the features as follows:

-Additional covariates such as meteorological variables and solar-geometry features (e.g., solar angle) can be incorporated to further enhance predictive performance.
+The extended context-vector thus incorporates both temporal structure and atmospheric conditions, enabling CACP to identify calibration samples that are physically similar to the target prediction context.
+Additional covariates such as {solar-geometry features (e.g., solar angle) can be incorporated to further enhance predictive performance.

 To ensure the intervals remain efficient and well-calibrated, the proposed method includes a hyperparameter tuning and feature selection step as part of training.
-This process identifies optimal hyper-parameters and the most informative subset of features based on validation performance, see Section \ref{sec:phycp:training}.
+For each weighting mechanism, this process identifies optimal hyperparameters and the most informative subset of features based on validation performance, see Section \ref{sec:phycp:training}.